Estimating the tail index of Pareto-type distributions from geometric records: Finite-sample performance and application

-\item Regarding Berred's estimators, several noteworthy features emerge from Table \ref{table_mse}.
-First, the performance of $\hat{\gamma}^{\mathrm{B1}}_{\ell,n}$ exhibits a marked sensitivity to the choice of the parameter $\ell$.
-Table \ref{table_mse} shows that a moderate increase in $\ell$ may entail a considerable improvement in both bias and MSE.
-For the smallest values of $\ell$, $\hat{\gamma}^{\mathrm{B1}}_{\ell,n}$ has a significant positive bias and the largest MSE values for all the distributions considered in Table \ref{table_mse}.
-As for second Berred's estimator $\hat{\gamma}^{\mathrm{B2}}_{\ell,n}$, its dependence on $\ell$ is less pronounced; however an unexpected pattern is observed for this estimator: in all cases, its performance (both bias and MSE) worsens as $\ell$ increases.
-In fact, for the largest values of $\ell$, $\hat{\gamma}^{\mathrm{B2}}_{\ell,n}$ has similar bias in absolute value to that of $\hat{\gamma}^{\mathrm{B1}}_{\ell,n}$.
-However, second Berred's estimator always obtains a smaller MSE than the first.

-When compared to Berred's estimators, our estimator also has smaller MSE in all but three cases, in which our estimator and second Berred's estimator achieve very close values (see the cases $\gamma=1$, $\delta=0.8$, $\ell=3$ for the three distributions in Table \ref{table_mse}).
-Finally, note that our estimator always obtains less bias in absolute value than both Berred's estimators.
-In summary, generally, our estimator improves upon record-based alternatives.
-This is expected, since our estimator uses not only records (as Berred's estimators do) but also geometric near-records, allowing for a flexible incorporation of information through the choice of $\delta$.
-In contrast, record-based estimators can only increase the amount of information by using more records, which may require a much larger sample size due to their scarcity.
+\item Regarding Berred's estimators, it is noteworthy that our estimator obtains smaller MSE in all but three cases, in which our estimator and second Berred's estimator achieve very close values (see the cases $\gamma=1$, $\delta=0.8$, $\ell=3$ for the three distributions in Table \ref{table_mse}).
+Finally, note that our estimator has smaller absolute bias than both Berred's estimators.
+Overall, our estimator tends to improve upon the record-based alternatives.
+This is consistent with the fact that our estimator uses not only records (as Berred's estimators do) but also geometric near-records, allowing for a flexible incorporation of information through the choice of $\delta$.

 \end{itemize} { }